 Treatment for a broken collarbone depends on the type and severity of your fracture.
 There are risks and benefits to both nonsurgical and surgical treatments.
 It’s best to fully discuss your treatment options with your doctor.

 In the past, nonsurgical treatment for a break in the middle part of the clavicle was thought to be best.
-But in the last several years, a reported, surgical treatment became predominant.
+But in the last several years, a

 Conservative, nonsurgical treatment